On the cone conjecture for Enriques manifolds: Introduction

+In Theorem~\ref{thm:main} the conjecture follows from Theorem~\ref{identity} and the fact that in those cases we can prove that $\Pic(\X)=H^2(\X,\IZ)^G$.

-Where recall that $N^1(X)$ denotes the N\'eron-Severi group of $X$ which coincides with the Picard group of $X$.
-The proof of Theorem \ref{thm:main} then consists in showing that $ \pi_*(D)$ is a fundamental domain for the action of $\Aut(X)$ on $\Nef^{+}(X)$: the rationality and polyhedrality of $D$ are implied by those of $\D$.
-The main point is to show that if $\xi\in \pi^* N^1(X)$ and $\phi$ is an automorphism of $\X$ such that $\phi^*(\xi)\in \D$, then $\phi$ ``descends'' to an automorphism of $X$, i.e. $\phi$ commutes with $G$.
-The idea to show this commutativity is to check it only on cohomology and then use Global Torelli to conclude.
-Some care has to be taken, as it is well known that there are non-trivial automorphisms acting trivially on cohomology for the 2 deformation classes coming from abelian surfaces (see Remark \ref{rmk:ker} for details).
-Let us finally point out that the commutativity is shown first on the general point in the moduli space of Enriques manifolds, for which we check (under the hypothesis that the index is prime) that $\Pic(\X)=H^2(\X,\IZ)^G$ and then, via a limiting process, we extend the result to special points.
+As for the proof of Theorem~\ref{identity}, if $\pi\colon \X\to X=\X/G$ is the covering map, by Amerik--Verbitsky \cite{AV1,AV2} there exists a rational polyhedral convex cone $\D$ which is a fundamental domain for the action of $\Aut(\X)$ on $\Nef^{+}(\X)$.
+We set $ D:=\D\cap \pi^* N^1(X)_{\mathbb R}. $ Recall that $N^1(X)$ denotes the N\'eron--Severi group of $X$, which coincides with the Picard group of $X$ (after tensoring by $\mathbb Q$ or $\mathbb R$).
+The proof of Theorem~\ref{identity} then consists in showing that $ \pi_*(D)$ yields a fundamental domain for the action of $\Aut(X)$ on $\Nef^{+}(X)$: the rationality and polyhedrality of $D$ are implied by those of $\D$.
+The main point is to show that if $\xi\in \pi^* N^1(X)_{\mathbb R}$ and $\phi$ is an automorphism of $\X$ such that $\phi^*(\xi)\in \D$, then $\phi$ ``descends'' to an automorphism of $X$, \textit{i.e.}~$\phi$ commutes with $G$.
+To show this commutativity, we check it on cohomology; this is where we use the assumption $\Pic(\X)=H^2(\X,\IZ)^G$.
+Some care has to be taken, as it is well known that there are non-trivial automorphisms acting trivially on cohomology for the two deformation classes coming from abelian surfaces (see Remark~\ref{rmk:ker} for details).
+As for the proof of Theorem~\ref{thm:main}, item~\eqref{t:main-1} is proved in Proposition~\ref{prop:gen}, after we have recalled the construction of moduli spaces of marked Enriques manifolds, while items~\eqref{t:main-2} and~\eqref{t:main-3} are the content of several propositions in Sections~\ref{ss:notprime} and~\ref{sec:4.2}.

+We conclude the introduction by mentioning some developments after the appearance of our work and closely related to it.
+Firstly, motivated by the approach followed in this paper, Monti and Quedo have proved the cone conjecture for all \'etale quotients of abelian varieties; see~\cite{MQ}.
+More recently, Gachet \cite{G25} proved in particular the cone conjecture for abstract Enriques manifolds, regardless of their deformation type or index.
+Finally, the preprint \cite{BGGG} answers negatively a question raised in this paper about the possibility of constructing Enriques manifolds from $\OG 10$ manifolds.
+Hence, despite the fact that the results of the present paper are now much weaker than those obtained in \cite{G25}, we believe that they served both as a motivation and as evidence for the cone conjecture for Enriques manifolds and revived the interest towards this class of varieties and their singular analogues; see \textit{e.g.}~\cite{BCS24,DRTX,DTX}.